 Create An Organization

 The organization owner is able to invite other users.
-Being part of an organisation means that you can create a project and see detailed analytics usage.
+Being part of an organization means that you can manage projects and see detailed analytics usage.

 Create A Project And API Keys

-Projects are containers for your locations and associated analytics usage.
 The next step after creating your organization is to add a project to it.
+A project is the basis for managing locations, credentials, and Products (APIs and SDKs).

-If you have followed all of the previous steps carefully, you should now be ready to prepare your own assets data before uploading them using our REST Data API.
+If you have followed all the previous steps carefully, you should now be ready to start using the desired Woosmap API.